 Monday, April 24

-|Fundamentals of Inertial Navigation Systems and Aiding
+||Introduction to Inertial Navigation Systems (INS) and Aiding

 ||Dr. Michael Braasch|

 ||Image Aided Inertial Navigation – Design, Analysis, and Alternatives